AlphaBay: Relaunch

 AlphaBay was relaunched as early as 8 August 2021.
 Details of the new operation surfaced after a conversation between Wired and a user with the same verified public key as a former site administrator for AlphaBay.
 Using the alias DeSnake, the former vendor and self-described co-founder of the original AlphaBay now claims to operate the marketplace, placing a higher emphasis on operations security than the previous administration, stating "there is no overkill" regarding the site.

 As part of the site's relaunch, multiple new features have been advertised and new rules announced.
 Notable among new features are AlphaGuard (which allegedly prevents users from losing funds even if seizures on all servers occur at the same time), an automatic system to resolve disputes between buyers and sellers, exclusive use of Monero wallets, and the offering of I2P mirrors.
 Concerning rules, items newly prohibited from sale include COVID-19 vaccines, firearms, products containing the narcotic fentanyl, pornography, and "hitman services".
 Furthermore, there is a ban on discussions of any public or private information related to the governments, organizations, or people of Russia, Belarus, Kazakhstan, Armenia, and Kyrgyzstan.
 This has led to loose speculation that there is a connection between the site operators and the governments of these nations.

+In early February 2023, the market went into lockdown, preventing users with 2FA verification from logging in.
+Accounts affected included all of the site staff and vendors.
+As admin team member TheCypriot explained in a Reddit post, the site went into partial lockdown due to one of its canaries not being signed in time by DeSnake.
+They did not reappear to rectify the problem and have not been heard from since.
+With its owner missing and staff unable to sign the canary to lift the lockdown themselves, Alphabay de facto ceased operations.
+While a number of theories about the disappearance have been proposed, none have been substantiated with evidence.